barbinbrad/carbon/README.md

 $ cp ./.env.example ./.env
 ```

-After you've set the enviroment variables to the output of `yarn init` you can run
+After you've set the enviroment variables to the output of `yarn db:start` you can run

 ```bash
 $ yarn db:build     # run db migrations and seed script